Zaxxon709/wizinstaller/README.md

 # Forkin Wiz Installer

-An add-on to auto-install your Kodi Wizard from repo.
+A service add-on to auto-install your Kodi Wizard from repo.

 ### How to use:
 1. Edit uservar.py to add your Wizards name and plugin id.
-2. Add Forkin Wiz Installer and the repo containing your wizard to your Kodi Fork and compile.
+2. Add Forkin Wiz Installer and the repo containing your wizard to a Kodi Fork and compile.
 3. On first run your wizard will auto-install.
-4. If wizard updates are pushed in your repo the fork wizard will auto update.<br><br>
+4. Any future wizard updates pushed via your repo will allow the wizard to auto update in the fork.<br><br>

 ### 709 Repository
 [![Download Repo](https://img.shields.io/badge/Download-Repo-blue.svg?style=for-the-badge)](https://raw.githubusercontent.com/Zaxxon709/nexus/main/repository.709-1.0.zip)<br>